 Think you’ve heard “Insomniac” or “Africa” a few times?
 Wanna guess how often we judges have heard it?
 Do you want to take the chance that your arrangement and your performance of this classic are better than any of the thousands we’ve already heard?
 Gamblin’ man, are ya?
 It’s a long shot.
 By contrast, if we’ve never heard the arrangement or the song, then we have fewer preconceived notions of how you are supposed to sing it.
 You become free to express your creativity instead of your mimicry.

 One of the reasons we are judges is the fact that we’ve heard so much a cappella.
 So would you rather be a breath of fresh air, turning heads and raising eyebrows or just another in a long line of sleepy Lion Sleepers and worn out Runaround Sues?
 Go ahead and do those songs in your live shows if you like.
 They’re tried and true crowd-pleasers and if you are a young singer, then chances are you’re not bored out of your brains from water-torture-like repetition.
 Just remember that competitions are a different beast, altogether, though so know enough a cappella history to take a pass on the passé.

 The fundamentals are the necessary building blocks on which your performance stands.
 If you can’t tune, blend and balance, you won’t win.
 But that’s not the whole game.
 Heed this article’s advice and you’ll have easily sidestepped some serious a cappella land mines.
 When it’s neck and neck, you’ll pull ahead.
 When you put commitment in your face and body, that can’t help but become a part of your singing.
 And sometimes, really great stage presence and performance is so powerful, that judges think the musicality is at a higher level than it really is.
 It’s a multi-pronged attack.
-It worked against the Britts and it works in a cappella!
+It worked in the American Revolutionary War and it works in a cappella!
 See you at the next competition, you champion, you!